 *Persons of Hispanic origin may be of any race; all other racial/ethnic groups are non-Hispanic.
 Note: Estimates for Asian, Native Hawaiian / Other Pacific Islander, and American Indian / Alaskan Native groups are not reported in the above figure due to low precision.

 - Based on diagnostic interview data from National Comorbidity Survey Adolescent Supplement (NCS-A), Figure 5 shows lifetime prevalence of any mental disorder among U.S. adolescents aged 13-18.1

 - An estimated 49.5% of adolescents had any mental disorder.

-- Of adolescents with any mental disorder, an estimated 22.2% had severe impairment.
-DSM-IV based criteria were used to determine impairment level.
+- Of adolescents with any mental disorder, an estimated 22.2% had severe impairment and/or distress.
+DSM-IV based criteria were used to determine severity level.

 |With Severe Impairment||22.2|

 - Merikangas KR, He JP, Burstein M, Swanson SA, Avenevoli S, Cui L, Benjet C, Georgiades K, Swendsen J. Lifetime prevalence of mental disorders in U.S. adolescents: results from the National Comorbidity Survey Replication--Adolescent Supplement (NCS-A).
 J Am Acad Child Adolesc Psychiatry.
 2010 Oct;49(10):980-9.
 PMID: 20855043